acend/container-basics-training/content/en/docs/05.0/_index.en.md

 699e82ed8f1f        mariadb             "docker-entrypoint..."
 9 minutes ago       Up 9 minutes        3306/tcp            jolly_bardeen
 ```

-As an alternative you can also kill a container with the `docker kill [CONTAINER]` command.
+As an alternative you can also kill a container with the `docker kill <container>` command.
 This stops the container immediately by using the KILL signal.

 You may recognize that the container *upbeat_blackwell* is not present in the container list anymore. `docker ps` only shows running container but as always you have a parameter that helps: